WeWork said to eye debt raise ahead of IPO

 From a CMBS perspective, the risks posed by co-working are constantly changing as the market evolves, said Joe Baksic, managing director in the structured finance group at Moody's.

-There are several loans in the CMBS market where WeWork represents the lion share, if not all of a property's revenue, said Baksic.
+There are several loans in the CMBS market where WeWork represents the lion's share, if not all of a property's revenue, said Baksic.

 Most of the co-working exposures Moody's has rated is diversified in conduit structures, which mitigates bond-level exposure.